- UK debut of XXL Califonia camper; read our fully updated story with all the latest info

-- Big brother to T6 California with full VW factory design and build, comes in two bodylengths
+- New big brother to T6 California, full VW factory design and build, expected to cost upwards of £65k

-- New Volkswagen motorhome includes bathroom and rear sleeping area, on sale 2019
+- Comes in two lengths, includes on-board bathroom and rear sleeping area, on sale April 2019

-Based on the VW Crafter large van and available in two sizes – called 600 and 680 based on their lengths in millimetres - the Grand California takes Volkswagen deeply into the ‘six-metre’ campervan class for the first time, and might just be nicer inside than your house.
+Based on the VW Crafter large van and available in two sizes - called 600 and 680 after their lengths in centimetres - the Grand California takes Volkswagen deeply into the ‘six-metre’ campervan class for the first time, and might just be nicer inside than your house.